-Prosecutors: Major development in 1985 California slaying
+California man exonerated in 1985 slaying thanks to new DNA

 Davis, 54, had always maintained his innocence and last year his murder conviction was reversed after the Northern California Innocence Project got involved and new DNA evidence of an unknown male was found on Hylton’s nightgown and under her fingernails.
 Davis remained in custody awaiting a new trial set for April.

-“We don’t know much right now, except we’re going to be in El Dorado County (Thursday) and we believe that Ricky’s going to be released from custody,” said O’Connnell, whose work with the Innocence Project helped lead to the original conviction being overturned.
-“But beyond that, we know very little.”
+El Dorado County District Attorney Vern Pierson told the judge his office is convinced Davis was wrongfully convicted in the July 1985 slaying of Janet Hylton.

-Davis, who was booked into the county jail last May to await his new trial, is now listed in online jail records as awaiting a “removal order” with his scheduled release date “to be determined.”
+Pierson said he concluded the questioning of Dahl by detectives years ago was “what I would characterize as an aggressive, confession-driven interrogation.”

-El Dorado County District Attorney Vern Pierson and Sacramento County District Attorney Anne Marie Schubert are expected to brief the media on new developments in the case.
+Pierson and Sacramento County District Attorney Anne Marie Schubert are expected to brief the media on new developments in the case.
+Schubert’s office has been a leading force in the use of DNA evidence to crack cold cases, techniques that in 2018 led to the arrests of James DeAngelo, a suspect in the Golden State Killer/East Area Rapist case, and Roy Waller, who has been ordered to stand trial in the NorCal Rapist case.

-Davis, then 20, lived in the house where she was slain, as did his 19-year-old girlfriend, Connie Dahl, according to the Innocence Project, which is part of the Santa Clara University School of Law.
+Davis, then 20, lived in the house where she was slain, as did then-19-year-old Dahl, according to the Innocence Project, which is part of the Santa Clara University School of Law.

 Davis and Dahl told detectives they had gone to a party the night before and returned home at 3:30 a.m. where they found Hylton’s daughter waiting outside.
 The teenager told them she had gone out with a group of boys that night and was afraid her mother would be upset with her for being out too late, according to an online synopsis of the case by the project.